ahache/zkdid-prototype/contracts/README.md

 ### TODO
 - When registering, require verification of associated proof
+    - Verification contract is associated with current key in app
-    - Will need a verification contract first
+    - Will need to regen if program is changed
 - Resolving needs to resolve a domain to a DWN DID
     - Token holder needs to be able to set and update DID
 - Need some way to enforce correct hash being provided as domain